plone/plone.recipe.zope2instance/README.txt

 By default various runtime and log information will be stored inside the var/ directory.

+*Note: This recipe is not intended to setup a Zope 2 WSGI based instance and will not work for this use-case.
+There's no special recipe required to setup WSGI any longer and you can use simple template recipes instead.*

 You can use it with a part like this::

   [instance]